IdaMarie25/RainyDaysWebsite/README.md

-# RainyDaysWebsite
+# Semester Project 1
-This is a project website for Rainydays
+This is a project website Semester Project 1